 But if we’re venturing out on the town and I want a bomb cocktail, it’s one of these:

 Twisted Negroni at Zuta

 Okay, really anything at Zuta.
 Zuta is — by a landslide – the best cocktail bar in Jerusalem.
 It’s tucked into the back of an understated but fancy kosher restaurant called 1868.
 It’s small, inviting, pretty, the bartenders are awesome – especially Shmuli – and the cocktails are so, so good.
 I generally favor a boozy, complex cocktail, and I’m obsessed with negronis, so Zuta’s twisted negroni, made with mezcal, is my go-to.
-It’s smoky, a little sweet, and a lot of bitter and its a flavor I crave.
-Zuta ain’t cheap, but it’s a good deal if you go from 6-7 Sundays-Thursdays for the buy one get one happy hour deal.
+It’s smoky, a little sweet, and a lot of bitter and it’s a flavor I crave.
+Zuta ain’t cheap, but it’s a good deal if you go from 6-7 Sundays-Thursdays for the buy-one-get-one happy hour deal.
 (Closed for Shabbat).
 10 King David St.

 Trinidad Sour at Culinary Workshop